tbhagya/med-ai-xai-llm/README.md

-# Medical XAI-LLM: Stroke Prediction with Explainable AI
+# AI-XAI-LLM: Stroke Prediction with Explainable AI

 A machine learning project that predicts stroke risk using Random Forest classification and provides interpretable explanations through SHAP values and LLM-generated natural language summaries.